 Any student with 18 credits (10 core credits) with an average grade of 3.5/A- or better will be exempt from final exams.
 (Midterm exams are not included.)
+Additionally, any student in an AP class who takes the AP exam will be exempt from final exams.
+(Midterm exams are not included.)
 Teachers are requested to give both semester and final exams at the scheduled exam time unless other arrangements have been made with administration.
 Any student who wishes to change the time or date of a midterm or final exam must meet the following guidelines: